matejbasa2/api-testing-example/README.md

     I would clarify my test automation approach and setup an automated testing environment using the appropriate tools.

-    Easing my work would be Postman.
+    Easing my work would be Postman, axios, chai, mocha and similar.
 I would also make test cases of usual user interactions as well as edge cases and each individual component (standardized test idioms.

     Setup a continuous integration tool that would trigger the automated tests.
 Also pay close attention